Backend — Environment & Configuration

 npm run db:generateGenerates the Prisma client — the type-safe database access layer

 npm run db:migrateCreates all tables in the database.
-When prompted, enter: initial_setup
+When prompted for a name, enter: initial_setup

-npm run db:seedPopulates demo data: products, categories, customers, a sample tenant
+npm run db:seedPopulates full demo data: a demo tenant with stores, products, customers, employees, and sample sales

-npm run db:seed:super-adminCreates the platform Super Admin account.
-Save the credentials shown
+npm run db:seed:super-adminCreates the platform Super Admin account from SUPER_ADMIN_EMAIL / SUPER_ADMIN_PASSWORD in your .env